TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 Radio Send
 ~~~~~~~~~~

-This action block sends the data within the attached value block as a message via the radio to be received by all other radios on the same channel.
+This action block sends the data within the attached value block as a message via the **Radio** to be received by all other radios on the same channel.
 The data can be the result of a value block, or be a fixed message as shown above.
 The length of the message must conform to the message length limit or else a program error will result.
 Typically an alphanumeric text character occupies only one byte but some special characters may occupy two or more bytes.